 is no charge.

-If you would like for me to help you compose a publisher query letter, just ask.
+If you would like for me to review and edit your publisher query letter, just ask.
 There is no charge.

 BILLING: Chapter by Chapter Simplicity